Chorley's Sir Lindsay Hoyle issues apology to MPs as he faces resignation calls over Gaza debate 'chaos'

-Sir Lindsay Hoyle issues apology to MPs as he faces resignation calls over Gaza debate 'chaos'
+Sir Lindsay Hoyle issues apology to MPs as he faces resignation calls over Gaza ceasefire debate 'chaos'

 and live on Freeview channel 276

-The veteran politician has been accused by the government of hijacking Wednesday’s proceedings - and even faced calls to resign when he later returned to the chamber to say sorry and explain to MPs that he had thought he had been doing the right thing.
+The veteran politician was accused by the government of hijacking Wednesday’s proceedings - and even faced calls to resign when he later returned to the chamber to say sorry and explain to MPs that he had thought he had been doing the right thing.

 By mid-evening, 33 Conservative and Scottish National Party (SNP) members had tabled a motion of no confidence in him.